Home - The Best Propane Grills in 2023

 And it has the infamous Weber quality.
 Rarely do portable grills have porcelain-coated grates.
 But this one does.
 Weber went all out with the single burner, too.
 It cranks out 12000 BTUs so you can grill as quickly as you would with a full-sized grill.

-Overall, this is the best portable grill for travel and events away from the home.
+Overall, this is a great portable grill for travel and events away from home.

 People like that they can get big grill performance in a small, light outdoor propane grill that they can take just about anywhere.
 Those who’ve had to settle for shoddy portable grills in the past are especially impressed.
 Serious cooks like the double-folding prep tables.